English: Puella Magi Madoka Magica the Movie Part III: Rebellion

 [P.S.
 There are absolutely no plot summaries in here, but the vocabularies and terms I use may indirectly suggest a minor point of the story.]

-I disagree on what the other reviewers have commented on the ending, saying that the unsatisfactory ending cut down the story values.
 This story is meant to leave an unsatisfactory ending.
 The motif is pretty clear: the Bible and the genesis of God and Lucifer.

 Come on, our world hasn't come to an end, has it?
 A story based on our world, a never-ending cycle of unsatisfactory endings cannot be satisfactory by itself, unless by deception and/or imagination.